 Located in Portland, Oregon, Reed College is one of the country's leading liberal arts colleges, offering a rigorous academic program to approximately 1,400 undergraduates.
 The Reed chemistry program is designed to give students a broad, yet deep, understanding of chemical phenomena.

 This is a full-time, exempt position working 37.5 hours per week.
-The anticipated start for this position is July 2019.
-The salary for this position is $60,500 per year.
+The position is available immediately.
+The salary for this position is $61,000-$66,000, commensurate with experience.
 Reed offers an exceptional benefits package.

 - You are able to prioritize multiple demands at once and navigate your conflicting priorities successfully

-- Attention to detail and good record-keeping is one of your assets.
-You enjoy maintenance and upkeep of instruments
+- Attention to detail and good record-keeping is one of your assets

 - You have an interest and passion for working with students and faculty at an academic institution